 How to trade index futures

-You can use spread bets or CFDs to speculate on the price of an underlying futures market.
+You can use CFDs to speculate on the price of an underlying futures market.
 All this means is that your futures positions are opened and closed directly in our platform.
 So, you’ll never need to take delivery of the underlying options but can instead trade with leverage, whether index prices are rising or falling.

 Find out more about spot trading